Evie Ladin

-Evie Ladin is an American musician, singer-songwriter, percussive dancer, choreographer, square dance caller living in Oakland, California.
+Evie Ladin is an American musician, singer-songwriter, percussive dancer, choreographer, and square dance caller living in Oakland, California.
 She performs with The Evie Ladin Band, a trio with Keith Terry and Erik Pearson, and also collaborates with Keith Terry as a duo.
-Other projects include two all-female groups: The Stairwell Sisters, an old-time group utilizing clawhammer banjo, guitar, bass and percussive dance; and MoToR/dance.
-Ladin's 2012 CD titled Evie Ladin Band was voted Americana Album of the Year by the Independent Music Awards (IMAs) Vox Pop Vote.
+Other projects include two all-female groups: The Stairwell Sisters, an old-time group utilizing clawhammer banjo, guitar, bass, percussive dance, and MoToR/dance.

+Ladin's 2012 CD, Evie Ladin Band, was voted Americana Album of the Year by the Independent Music Awards (IMAs) Vox Pop Vote.
 A banjo player since childhood, Ladin features regularly on the annual Banjo Babes compilation album and calendar.
-Ladin is also the Executive Director of the International Body Music Festival (IBMF), a project of the Oakland-based arts non profit Crosspulse.
+Ladin is also the Executive Director of the International Body Music Festival (IBMF), a project of the Oakland-based arts non-profit Crosspulse.

 Background

-The daughter of an old time and traditional music enthusiast and International Folk Dance Instructor, Ladin and her sister Abby grew up immersed in traditional American music and dance.
+Ladin, the daughter of an old-time and traditional music enthusiast and International Folk Dance Instructor, and her sister, Abby, grew up immersed in traditional American music and dance.
 Summers were spent at either folk festivals or music camps.
-At home during the later years of American folk music revival, traveling musicians would often stop over for the night.
-She attended Brown University where she created a major in African Studies in Dance.
+At home during the later years of the American folk music revival, traveling musicians often stopped over for the night.
+She attended Brown University, where she created a major in African Studies in Dance.
 She later traveled to Nigeria and studied dance on a Fulbright Fellowship.
-In the early 1990s, Ladin studied jazz and tap in New York followed by eight years working with Ohio-based dance company Rhythm in Shoes.
+In the early 1990s, Ladin studied jazz and tap in New York, followed by eight years working with Ohio-based dance company Rhythm in Shoes.

-Ladin's work often explores the intersection of Appalachian music/dance and traditions of the African Diaspora.
+Ladin's work often explores the intersection of Appalachian music and dance with the traditions of the African Diaspora.
 In 2018, she returned to Africa for the 10th International Body Music Festival (IBMF) in Dzodze, Ghana.